Do Squirrels Hibernate? Here's What They Do All Winter

 Where do squirrels live in the winter?

 Squirrels sleep in nests built of twigs, leaves, and moss.
-They build these nests in tall trees, in attics, or the rooftops of sheds, and sleep in them year-round.
-According to the West Virginia Division of Natural Resources, some squirrels have been known to keep multiple nests in order to have multiple backups.
-This is so that they have several avenues of escape from predators, and in case one or more nests are compromised by humans or nest thieves.
+They make these nests in tall trees, attics, or sheds rooftops and sleep in them year-round.
+According to the West Virginia Division of Natural Resources, some squirrels have been known to keep multiple nests to have multiple backups.

 What type of things do squirrels store in winter?

-In addition to putting on a good bit of weight prior to winter, tree squirrels will also make sure that their hoard is plenty full just in case.
-Squirrels practice something called scatter hoarding, placing nuts, seeds, berries, bones, and insects all around their nests so that they can easily get to them.
-But if you’re wondering whether or not squirrels also scatter their hoard elsewhere in their territory, they do.
+In addition to putting on a good bit of weight before winter, tree squirrels will ensure their hoard is full, just in case.
+Squirrels practice something called scatter hoarding, per Michigan State University, where they place nuts, seeds, berries, bones, and insects around their nests so they can easily get to them.